 Boys generally continue with their main language of either French or German into the third year.
-Additionally they have the opportunity to learn another foreign language: Mandarin Chinese, French, German or Spanish.
+Additionally they have the opportunity to learn another foreign language: Mandarin Chinese, German or Spanish.
 In order to help you ascertain your son's potential in languages such as Latin, Greek, Mandarin Chinese, German, Spanish and French, his language teachers prepare 'linguistic grades'.
-The grades for your son are enclosed with this mailing.
+These grades will be emailed to you separately.
 We are keen to encourage pupils to study languages.
 If a boy cannot cope with a second language, this will become obvious before the end of the third year and the boy may alter course.
 Our experience, however, has been that virtually everyone makes the grade and with sound results.

 You may feel that it is rather early for you to commit yourselves over your son's preferences.
 We would, however, appreciate this early indication of the subjects that your son wants to study in order to arrange our staffing for next year, and to estimate how many sets we shall need in each subject.
-If you change your mind about the optional subjects at some point between Tuesday 14th March and September, please let me know of the change of plan.
+If you change your mind about the optional subjects at some point between Monday 11th March and September, please let me know of the change of plan.
 Equally, on our side, I should mention that we have to reserve the right to abandon an optional subject if the numbers choosing it are so low as to make it uneconomic, and that sometimes we have to tell parents that we cannot provide unusual subject combinations.
 Such cases are rare, but that is why we call these 'preferences' rather than 'choices'.
-What will be offered must, inevitably, be determined by the overall demand.
+What www.abingdon.org.uk will be offered must, inevitably, be determined by the overall demand.

-Abingdon School, Park Road, Abingdon, Oxfordshire, OX14 1DE Tel: 01235 521563 Fax: 01235 849079 www.abingdon.org.uk
+Abingdon School, Park Road, Abingdon, Oxfordshire, OX14 1DE Tel: 01235 521563 Fax: 01235 849079